Wafuu Pasuta (wafuu pasta): Japanese style pasta

 wafuu_pasta_tarako.jpg

-Tarako is salted cod roe.
-It can be eaten uncooked in its soft state or cooked until it separates into tiny little balls.
+Tarako is salted/marinated pollock roe (although 'tara' means cod).
+It can be eaten uncooked in its soft, paste-like state or cooked until the eggs turn firm, or anywhere in between those two states.
 You may only have encountered cooked tarako in furikake or as onigiri fillings, but the real thing is much better of course.
 In its uncooked state it has a rich, rather unctuous texture - and the flavor of concentrated salty fish egg.
 The ponzu cuts through the richness a bit.

 To make this dish, mix together 1 pair (two pieces) of tarako with the membrane removed with 1 to 2 tablespoons of softened butter.
 Mix this well with about 2 cups of hot capellini (angel hair pasta) until the pasta is thoroughly coated.
 Mix in about 2 teaspoons of ponzu vinegar, and finely chopped green onions.
 Serve topped with more chopped green onions.